-Regarding the on-line scenario where pre-information is not available, our VM placement algorithm is based on real VM migrations, which will inevitably introduce migration delay [3].
+Regarding the on-line scenario where pre-information is not available, our VM placement algorithm is based on real VM migrations, which will inevitably introduce migration delay.[3]
 In fact, VM migration basically consists of transferring its memory image from the source host to the destination.
 Through experiments, Verma et al. [4] observed that there is a linear relationship between the active memory of a VM and the duration of migration.
 We refer to this delay as the migration overhead, since it will increase the total job completion time.
-Obviously, migrating a VM with larger resource demand will lead to a longer delay, thereby, a large migration overhead.
+Obviously, migrating a VM with a larger resource demand will lead to a longer delay, and thereby, a large migration overhead.

-Furthermore, we conduct a study on a hybrid scheme, where we introduce a batch to help the VM placement in the online scenario.
+Furthermore, we conduct a study on a hybrid scheme, where we introduce a batch to help the VM placement in the on-line scenario.
 Instead of one-by-one placement, several on-line incoming VMs are reserved into a batch.
 Then, the information of the VMs in the batch would be known to us.
 In that case, we can simultaneously place them together through the off-line placement algorithm without the migration overhead.
 However, the batch will introduce the waiting time of the VM placement.
-Therefore, there exists a tradeoff between the online migration overhead and batch waiting time.
+Therefore, there exists a tradeoff between the on-line migration overhead and batch waiting time.

-In this paper, we formulate the total completion time minimization VM placement problem under both off-line and online scenarios.
-Due to the NP-hardness of this problem, we propose a heuristic migration-based VM placement (MBVMP) algorithm to give an efficient solution.
-Our main contributions are summarized in the following:
+In this paper, we formulate the total completion time minimisation VM placement problem under both off-line and on-line scenarios.
+Due to the NP-hardness of this problem, we propose a heuristic MBVMP algorithm to give an efficient solution.
+Our main contributions are summarised in the following:

-- To the best of our knowledge, our work is the first one to adopt VM migration for the total completion time minimization VM placement problem, considering both off-line and on-line scenarios. - For the off-line VM placement, we also study the case of homogeneous resource demand, and compare our heuristic algorithm with the optimal solution of maximal matching problem.
-The results show that the performance of our algorithm is very close to the optimal solution, verifying the high efficiency of our algorithm.
+- To the best of our knowledge, our work is the first to adopt VM migration for the total completion time minimisation VM placement problem, considering both offline and on-line scenarios. - For the off-line VM placement, we also study the case of homogeneous resource demand, and compare our heuristic algorithm with the optimal solution of the maximal matching problem.
+The results show that the performance of our algorithm is very close to the optimal solution, verifying the high efficiency of our algorithm. - We also conduct a study on a hybrid scheme, where a batch is introduced in the VM placement.
+In that case, we can integrate the off-line VM placement into the on-line scenario, which could avoid the migration overhead.